What Makes the Best Care Nursing Home? Discussed by Bristol Care Homes

 Choosing the Best Care Home

-A care home should feel relaxed, informal and comfortable.
+As well as providing exceptional and personal care, a care home should feel relaxed, informal and comfortable.
 They should feel like a home and a happy place to be for every resident.
 When you have visited a few care homes you will start to get a feel for the one or ones you prefer and if you have asked the above questions you will have information to compare.
 Go back several times and also go back and visit without prior arrangement so you can see them in their true light.
 When you are near to making a decision arrange for your loved one to go in for an afternoon, a day and maybe overnight to see how they feel about it.

 Moving into a care home is a life-changing experience and can often make people feel sad that they are leaving a home which has lots of happy memories and they will probably never have full independence ever again.
 It’s can be a difficult process for everyone so take time to plan how the change will happen.